Microcredit: History

-Ideas relating to microcredit can be found at various times in modern history.
-Jonathan Swift inspired the Irish Loan Funds of the 18th and 19th centuries.
-John Wesley began a microcredit scheme in 1746.
+Additional early examples of small-scale lending emerged throughout the 18th and 19th centuries.
+In 1746, John Wesley, the founder of Methodism, created a lending stock for the poor in England.
 His journal on 17/1/1748 records:I made a public collection toward a lending stock for the poor.
 Our rule is, to lend only twenty shillings at once, which is repaid weekly within three months.
-I began this about a year and a half ago: thirty pounds sixteen shillings were then collected; and out of this, no less than two hundred and fifty-five persons have been relieved in eighteen months.In the mid-19th century, Individualist anarchist Lysander Spooner wrote about the benefits of numerous small loans for entrepreneurial activities to the poor as a way to alleviate poverty.
-At about the same time, but independently to Spooner, Friedrich Wilhelm Raiffeisen founded the first cooperative lending banks to support farmers in rural Germany.
+I began this about a year and a half ago: thirty pounds sixteen shillings were then collected; and out of this, no less than two hundred and fifty-five persons have been relieved in eighteen months.In the mid-19th century, Lysander Spooner, an American legal theorist, argued that access to small loans could enable the poor to become self-reliant entrepreneurs.
+Around the same time in Germany, Friedrich Wilhelm Raiffeisen founded the first cooperative rural credit unions to provide affordable credit to farmers, laying the foundation for the global credit union movement.